jameslan/typedoc-plugin-version-select/README.md

-# Version Select Plugin for Typedoc
+# Version Select Plugin for TypeDoc

-This plugin adds a version select drop-down besides the title.
+This plugin adds a version select drop-down menu beside the title of the TypeDoc generated document.

-A json file describing the items in this select is loaded dynamically.
+TypeDoc generates documentation for current version as a sub-site, allowing you to manage the overall site organization.

-Typedoc will generate the doc of the current version as a sub-site.
+A dynamically loaded JSON file provides the data of items for the version select.
-You can manage how the entire site is organized.

 # Usage

-## Install the plugin
+## Install the plugin using npm:

 ```sh
 npm install --save-dev typedoc-plugin-version-select
 ```

-## Apply the plugin in the config
+## Apply the plugin to your configuration file:

 ```json
 "plugin": ["typedoc-plugin-version-select"],